Friday, 23 August 2019

 By labelling links and buttons it makes it easier for those using screen reading software or magnification.
 By doing this readers don't have to press a button without knowing what it is, especially if is a link to another website.

-Adding Closed Captions (CC)/Subtitles
+Adding Closed Captions (CC) or Subtitles

 Adding CC/subtiles to your videos will greatly increase your viewing numbers.
 Many people use CC/subtiles who aren't D/deaf or hard of hearing - I'm not but I often use subtitles as I find it helps me understand what I'm watching especially if I'm feeling brain fogged.